massalabs/station-massa-wallet/README.md

 ### Run

-For development purpose, you can run the plugin in standalone mode: it will not try to register against MassaStation.
+For development purpose, you can run the plugin in standalone mode: it will not try to register with MassaStation.

 ```shell
 cd web-frontend && npm run build:standalone && cd ..